nogibjj/Eric_Ortega_Fall_2024_Data_Eng/README.md

 The script defines an add(x, y) function that takes two arguments and returns their sum.
 The main() function initializes two integers (x = 1 and y = 2), calls the add() function with these values, and stores the result.
 If the script is run as the main program, the main() function is executed.

+Some explanation and breakdown:

+1. requirements.txt
+Function: This file lists all the Python dependencies required for the project.
+It specifies the exact versions of packages needed, making it easy to install all dependencies with a single command.

+2. hello.yml
+Function: This file is typically used for workflows in CI/CD (Continuous Integration/Continuous Deployment) systems, like GitHub Actions.
+It defines automated processes, such as running tests, building the project, or deploying it when certain events occur.

+3. Makefile
+Function: A Makefile is used to automate tasks in software development, especially compiling and building projects.
+It contains a set of rules defining how to execute commands for tasks like building, testing, or cleaning up files.
+This helps streamline repetitive commands.